m-polwayne/Power-BI/README.md

 # Power-BI
-here are as few dashboards and data sets i used to practice power bi
+here are as few reports and data sets i used to practice power bi